Tear It Up (On Our Worst Behavior)

 "Tear It Up (On Our Worst Behavior)" is the debut single by IMx (then credited as Immature).
-The song appeared on the soundtrack to the film Bébé's Kids and was later added to the group's debut studio album On Our Worst Behavior.
+The song appeared on the soundtrack to the film Bebe's Kids and was later added to the group's debut studio album On Our Worst Behavior.
 It peaked at #29 on the Billboard R&B chart in 1992, being the only charted single of the album.